souris-dev/GenomeAssembly/README.md

 	bool contains(Node node); // returns true if the string node is there in the graph

 	void initNodesFromKMerifier(KMerifier kmf); // initializes the nodes from an object of a KMerifier class type.
-Use the addEdge and addNode functions inside this function.
+	// Use the addEdge and addNode functions from inside this function.

 	void printAdjList(); // for debugging purposes

 	string DoEulerianWalk(); // implementation of the Heirholzer's algorithm.

-	// ... other functions may be added.
+	// ... other functions may be added, for example, for debugging.
 }
 ```

 The Eulerian walk of the `DeBruijnGraph` will be performed by calling the `DoEulerianWalk()` function.
 This function returns us the complete string.
-The algorithm used to do this is: [Heirholzer's Algorithm](https://www.geeksforgeeks.org/hierholzers-algorithm-directed-graph/) (a linear time algorithm).
+The algorithm used to do this is: [Hierholzer's Algorithm](https://www.geeksforgeeks.org/hierholzers-algorithm-directed-graph/) (a linear time algorithm).